ahgroup/hgp/README.md

   repo or make a new branch.
 This way, other users can continue to install the working version of the package while you develop new features.
 Remember to commit your work regularly.

+# Note

+For some reason, `R CMD check` started returning a NOTE that says

+> checking for non-standard things in the check directory … NOTE
+>
+> Found the following files/directories:
+>
+> ‘’NULL’’

+Zane has absolutely no idea where this came from or how to fix it.